 "Boys," he said, "you've got to do your duty here.
 It's the women and children first, and I'll shoot the first man who jumps into a boat."

 Bertha may have been mistaken about the identity of the officer with a revolver.
-Many survivors, however, said gunshots were fired as the Titanic sank.
+Many survivors, however, said they heard gunshots fired as the Titanic sank.
 Eugene later wrote a detailed description of an actual shooting.

 According to Eugene, a terrible crowd stood about.
 “Two men tried to break through and he shot them both.
 I saw him shoot them.
 I saw them lying there after they were shot.
 One seemed to be dead.
 The other was trying to pull himself up at the side of the deck, but he could not.
 I tried to get to the boat also, but was afraid I would be shot and stayed back.
 Afterwards there was another shot and I saw the officer himself lying on the deck.
 They told me he shot himself, but I did not see him.”

 Eugene dived into the water and grabbed onto a collapsible lifeboat.
 Bertha and Maggie jumped into a lifeboat as it was lowered.
-Bertha said the leap was a distance of three building stories.
+Bertha described the leap as a distance of three building stories.
 She broke her ribs when she landed and other passengers jumped on top of her.

 The Longest Night